Welcome new grad students!

 - Request your Wiscard (campus ID card).
 You must register for classes before you can get your Wiscard.

-- Update your Profile information, such as your Name in Use, phone number, and address if you moved.
+- Update your Profile information, such as your preferred name, phone number, and address if you moved.

 - Complete the online sexual violence prevention program.
 Newly admitted graduate students will receive an email from University Health Services with instructions on accessing the online program, Graduate and Professional Students Preventing and Responding to Sexual and Relationship Violence, closer to the start of the semester.
 This program is required for all new graduate students.